-This Vegan Gluten Free Strawberry Cake is a classic turned into vegan and gluten free.
+This Vegan Gluten-free Strawberry Cake is a classic turned into vegan and gluten-free.
 It can’t be moister and fluffier and it’s not at all overly sweet.
 Both the cake and the buttercream are made with fresh strawberries.
 It’s the perfect spring and summer dessert!

 WHY MAKE THIS RECIPE

 It’s made with fresh strawberries, no artificial flavour added.
 Both the cake and the buttercream use just fresh strawberry puree.
 Looking for a healthy cake with real fruit that can be made all year?
 Look no more, this is it!
-Strawberries are available year-round.

 It’s moist, fluffy and healthy at the same time.
 This Vegan Gluten Free Strawberry Cake has a very tender crumb thanks to the addition of the strawberry puree.
-Also, it’s not overly sweet and just perfect to pair it with this addictive Vegan Strawberry Buttercream frosting.
+Also, it’s not overly sweet and just perfect to pair with this addictive Vegan Strawberry Buttercream frosting.

 It’s a show stopper in any party, with its beautiful pink frosting and its fresh and natural toppings.
-There is a perfect balance of sweetness and texture between the vegan strawberry cake and the buttercream, so there is no need for adding complicated toppings to this perfectly balanced cake.
+There is a perfect balance of sweetness and texture between the vegan strawberry cake and the buttercream, so there is no need for adding complicated toppings to this cake.

-It’s as easy as it looks in the step by step images below.
+It’s as easy as it looks in the step-by-step images below.
 It truly is!
-No fancy or difficult-to-find ingredients, minimal equipment needed and easy to follow instructions.
+No fancy or difficult-to-find ingredients, minimal equipment needed and easy-to-follow instructions.
 I never want to make a recipe more difficult than it needs to be.